-We conduct research at the intersection of health and technology.
+Research at the intersection of health and technology

 We focus on addressing problems related to how technology can improve collaboration and communication in healthcare.
 We hope to improve the delivery of care through the better design, implementation, and evaluation of health-related technologies.